brittpinder/ios-reference/swift/memory-management/README.md

 #### Unowned References

 Like a weak reference, an *unowned reference*, (indicated with the `unowned` keyword) doesn’t keep a strong hold on the instance it refers to.
-Unlike a weak reference, however, an unowned reference is used when the other instance has the same lifetime or a longer lifetime.
+Unlike a weak reference, however, an unowned reference should be used when the other instance has the same lifetime or a longer lifetime.
 Since unowned references point to objects that are expected to outlive the instances referring to them, **unowned references are expected to always have a value**.
 This means that unowned references don't have to be optional and ARC will never set an unowned reference to nil.
 However, if an instance does happen to be deallocated and you try to access it using an unowned reference, you'll get a runtime error.

 In the following example, a customer may or may not have a credit card, but a credit card will always be associated with a customer.
 The `person` reference should always outlive any instance of `CreditCard`, so we can mark the reference as `unowned`: